tobyhodges/regex-introduction/3-tokens-and-wildcards.md

 we ensure that we will only get matches to 'chr1' and 'chr2' as whole words, regardless of whether they are flanked by spaces, symbols, or the beginning or end of a line.

 > #### Exercise 3.2
-> How can you refine the regex from the previous exercise to prevent matching strings with preceeding or succeeding digits, such as 131.01.20171?
+> How can you refine the regex from the previous exercise to prevent matching strings with preceding or succeeding digits, such as 131.01.20171?

 > #### Exercise 3.3
-> For matching exactly four digits, what is the difference between the regular expressions `\b\d\d\d\d\b` and `\D\d\d\d\d\D`?
+> When designing a regular expression to match exactly four digits, what would be the difference between using the two regular expressions `\b\d\d\d\d\b` and `\D\d\d\d\d\D`?

 ### The `.` Wildcard

 As well as the set tokens described above, there is also the more general wildcard `.`, which can be used to match any single character.
-Although it can be very helpful at times, it is recommended to use a more specific token/set when possible - we will discuss more about this in the next section.
+Although it can be very helpful at times, it is recommended to use a more specific token/set wherever possible so as to avoid spurious matches - we will discuss more about this in the next section.
 Remember, to match a literal `.` character, escape it with a backslash i.e. `\.`.

 ### `^`Start and End`$`
 The `^` and `$` symbols are used in a regex to represent the beginning and end of the searched line - they are refered to as 'anchor' characters.
 This can be extremely helpful when searching for lines that begin with a particular string/pattern, but where that pattern might also be found elsewhere in the lines.

-For example, in the example SAM file, 'example.sam', there are several header lines before the main body of individual alignments.
+In the example SAM file, 'example.sam', there are several header lines before the main body of individual alignments.
 These header lines begin with the '@' symbol, which is also contained within the quality strings and other fields of the alignment lines that make up the bulk of the file.
 If we search only with `@`, we won't be able to pull out only the header lines, so instead we can use the regex

 ```
 ^@